Miracle Octad Generator

-In mathematics, the Miracle Octad Generator, or MOG, is a mathematical tool introduced by Rob T. Curtis for manipulating the Mathieu groups, binary Golay code and Leech lattice.
+In mathematics, the Miracle Octad Generator, or MOG, is a mathematical tool introduced by Rob T. Curtis for studying the Mathieu groups, binary Golay code and Leech lattice.

 Description

 The Miracle Octad Generator is a 4x6 array of combinations describing any point in 24-dimensional space.
-It preserves all of the symmetries and maximal subgroups of the Mathieu group M24, namely the monad group, duad group, triad group, octad group, octern group, sextet group, trio group and duum group.
+It preserves all of the symmetries and maximal subgroups of the Mathieu group M24.
 It can therefore be used to study all of these symmetries.

 Golay code

 Another use for the Miracle Octad Generator is to quickly verify codewords of the binary Golay code.
 Each element of the Miracle Octad Generator can store either a '1' or a '0', usually displayed as an asterisk and blank space, respectively.
 Each column and the top row have a property known as the count, which is the number of asterisks in that particular line.
 One of the criteria for a set of 24 coordinates to be a codeword in the binary Golay code is for all seven counts to be of the same parity.
 The other restriction is that the scores of each column form a word in the hexacode.
 The score of a column can be either 0, 1, ω, or ω-bar, depending on its contents.
 The score of a column is evaluated by the following rules: